I have experienced the trials of quitting smoking and write extensively on the topic.

 Many people who are trying to quit have considered turning to e-cigarettes.
-Often times, since nicotine is still present and the smoker's habitual motions are unchanged, smokers just replace one nicotine delivery method for another.
+Oftentimes, since nicotine is still present and the smoker's habitual motions are unchanged, smokers just replace one nicotine delivery method for another.
 However, there is a strong scientific consensus that vaping is far better for health than smoking.
 Vaping does not put tar into your lungs, but the damaging effects of nicotine use are still present.
 It's better to avoid smoking altogether.

 Can Nicotine Patches Help Me Pace Out My Withdrawal Symptoms?

 Yes, nicotine patches can help you pace out your withdrawal symptoms.
 Nevertheless, some people do become addicted to the patches, and the transdermal absorption of nicotine is still dangerous for your health in the long run.
-Starting with a medium strength nicotine patch and weaning oneself off the drug has been an effective method that many have used.
+Starting with a medium-strength nicotine patch and weaning oneself off the drug has been an effective method that many have used.

 Can I Still Get Lung Cancer After I Quit?

 Unfortunately, you can still get lung cancer after you quit smoking.
 Quitting will greatly reduce the risk of getting lung cancer and other smoking-related illnesses.
 The risk of these illnesses decreases after you stop smoking and continues to decrease as more tobacco-free time passes.
 While the risk of lung cancer decreases over time, it can never return to that of someone who has never smoked.

 1. American Lung Association: "Five Secrets for Quitting Smoking"